fusioncharts/dev_centre_docs/getting-started/angular/angular/special-events-using-angular.md

 ---
 title: Special Events using Angular | FusionCharts
-description: Discover leveraging Special Events in Angular with FusionCharts Suite XT API.
-Trigger actions during chart lifecycle stages for enhanced functionality.
+description: Learn Special Events in Angular with FusionCharts with this guide.
+Enhance your data visualization capabilities efficiently.
+Try it now!
 heading: Special Events using Angular
 ---